pmjones/conquest/README.md

-  Promotion of the dissolution of the police and military which enforces the law, the traditions of the majority, honesty in the sciences and politics, peace and harmony throughtout family and culture, and the discouragement of reformation of those who does not abide by these rules, encouraging violence and mayhem
+  Promotion of the dissolution of the police and military which enforces the law, the traditions of the majority, honesty in the sciences and politics, peace and harmony throughtout family and culture, and the discouragement of reformation of those who does not abide by these rules, encouraging violence and mayhem.

 If you suspect or are subjected to criminal behavior within this project space, first notify the appropriate authorities; then, if you wish, you may notify the